open-vela/frameworks_runtimes_wasm/vela-sysroot/README.md

 # Overview

-This folder contains the sysroot for the Vela Wasm Application Framework.
+This folder contains the sysroot for the openvela Wasm Application Framework.

 Generally, a sysroot for WebAssembly is a minimum set of files and directories that are required to run an application or library compiled with WASI-SDK.
 This includes standard libraries and other necessary components.